bcgov/bcstats-govt-service-locations/README.md

 ## Contact

-For questions about this project or to obtain the necessary `safepaths` configuration, please contact Bonnie Ashcroft (@BonnieJRobert) or open an issue in this repository.
+For questions about this project or to obtain the necessary `safepaths` configuration, please contact [Bonnie Ashcroft](https://github.com/BonnieJRobert) or open an issue in this repository.

 ## License